 The drive to Seville was stunning.
 Picture rolling hills, olive groves, wind turbines dotting the hillside (strangely beautiful) and nothing but bright blue sky.

 After the pretty two-hour drive, we sailed into the city.
 Ryan and I strolled around, marvelling at both the stunning Spanish Renaissance and modern architecture.
 We ended up in Seville’s lively shopping district which made me pretty happy.
 I made a beeline for Intimissimi, a luxurious Italian lingerie company.
 While I snapped up all of the pieces I didn’t buy in London, Ryan checked out restaurants spots for lunch.

 We found a little seafood spot nestled away in one of Seville’s little side streets.
 Most of the patrons were speaking Spanish, so we felt this was a good sign.
-Ordering up two cavas, we perused the menu and ordered some fresh anchovies marinated in lemon, salt and olive oil, along with fresh bread, baby squid and paella.
+Ordering up two cavas, we perused the menu while sitting on the sunny patio and ordered some fresh anchovies marinated in lemon, salt and olive oil, along with fresh bread, baby squid and paella.
 We marvelled at how these simple dishes were so fresh and flavourful, and to this day, I will never get used to how amazing (and inexpensive) the cava is in Spain.

 After finishing up, we got our stroll back on.
 Within minutes, we were in Seville’s Old Quarter, staring up in awe at the Metropol Parasol, a behemoth of a modern, wooden structure.

 The Metropol Parasol is a weird, mushroom-shaped structure dreamt up by renown architect Jürgen Mayer.
 It just so happens to be the largest wooden structure in the world.
 The underground level is the Antiquarium – where Roman and Moorish remains are on display to the public.
 Also, go up to the second and third levels which offer some of the best views of the city.